Maximizing Safety: Essential Tips for Secure AePS Transactions

 Choose Trusted Agents

 When you need to perform an AePS transaction, always choose an agent you trust.
 These agents are often called Business Correspondents or Bank Mitras, and they work on behalf of banks.
 Look for agents who clearly display their bank’s name and their authorisation certificates.
-Avoid using services from unknown individuals or places that seem suspicious.
+Always choose services provided by known and reputable individuals or establishments.

 Check Agent Credentials

-Before you start any transaction, it’s a good idea to quickly verify the agent’s credentials.
+Before you start any transaction, it is advisable to quickly verify the agent’s credentials.
 This might involve looking at their ID card or their official authorisation displayed at their service point.
 A reputable agent will always be transparent about who they are and which bank they represent.
-Don’t hesitate to ask if you’re unsure.
+Feel free to ask if you’re unsure.

 How to Conduct Your AePS Transaction Safely